 Some first-time homebuyers feel intimidated by the steps needed to start owning and stop renting.
 Is my credit good enough?
 Do I make enough money?
 How do I even find the home I want?

 Do you feel uncertainty holds you back from owning the home of your dreams?
 Ain’t nobody got time for that!
-Many of the home buying preconceptions you have probably heard aren’t even true!
-Read along as we put five common home-buying myths to rest.
+Many of the home buying preconceptions you have heard probably aren’t even true!
+Read along as we put five common homebuying myths to rest.

 Myth 1: “I need perfect credit!"

-Yes, the best mortgage rates are available to those with preferably high credit scores.
+Yes, the best mortgage rates are available to those with high credit scores.
 Does this mean you cannot buy a new home without that ideal 800 credit score?
 Not one bit!

 Myth 2: “I need to have 20% down!"

-The average down payment hasn’t been around 20% since the Silent Generation (1920s-1940s) when the average home cost less than $10,000, meaning Grandma only put about two grand down on a brand-new home, gas was 11 cents a gallon, and life was good.
+The average down payment hasn’t been around 20% since the Silent Generation (the 1920s-1940s).
+The average home in 1950 cost less than $8,500, meaning Grandma put $1,700 or less down on a brand-new home (and only paid 18-cents for a gallon of gas).